kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 [How to Install the Raspberry Pi OS & Update](https://youtu.be/4jNbmGgvT2g)

+After you build your Pi, it probably has a DHCP address on your network.
+If your router is smart enough, you might be able to find it via your local DNS via ```raspberrypi.local```.

-After installing the OS be sure to issue this command to bring your system up to date.
+After installing the OS be sure to issue this command at a terminal (SSH) window to bring your system up to date.

 ```
 sudo apt update && sudo apt full-upgrade -y && sudo apt clean